softwaresCabe/burger/README.md

   2. In CLI, navigate to this projects directory and run 'npm install' this will install all needed node modules

   3. Create a mySQL database with table named burgers wiht 3 colums(id, burger_name, devoured)

-    - port 3306 for database
+  4. port 3306 for database

+  5. username: root

+  5. password for database will need to be set up in connection.js

   4. In CLI, run ' node server ' this will start your local server port 8080